-In May 2013 NEEF will award 25 Friends Groups up to $2,000 each to hold a minimum of three events.
-The events can be educational, recreational and/or volunteering-based.
+By March 2016, NEEF will award 50 Friends Groups up to $2,000 each to hold a minimum of three events that are educational, recreational and/or volunteer-based.
 By increasing the number of visitors who have good experiences on public lands, Friends Groups are the spark that continues to engage our communities on our treasured lands.

 NEEF would like to help spread the word for these events on public lands.
-Therefore, applicants who receive an Every Day Event Grant will be required to register their events on our Public Lands Every Day online calendar.
+Therefore, applicants who receive an Every Day Event Grant will register their events on our Public Lands Every Day online calendar.
 Grantees will be paid 100% of the awarded amount upon NEEF's receipt of a signed Grant Agreement and upon registration of your events.

 Read the Grant Details below or visit the Frequently Asked Questions webpage.

-One of the most common reasons NEEF declines proposals is that the applicant does not clearly tell their financial story, either through their budgets or their financial documents.
-To try to address this need, NEEF has partnered with PwC to offer free, online training modules tailored to Friends Groups.
+One of the most common reasons NEEF declines proposals is that the applicant does not clearly tell their financial story.
+To address this need, NEEF has partnered with PwC to offer free, online training modules tailored to Friends Groups.
 The modules can be taken in any order, at any pace.
 We highly encourage your board, staff or anyone who communicates about your finances to utilize these modules, specifically our Budget module and Cash Flow Statement for Nonprofits module.
 It is not a requirement of this grant to take these courses.
 However, they can be helpful to your organization and also in completing grant applications.